Upcoming IaCConf: Building at the Intersection of AI and IaC 🤖

 The idea was that we would generate an Access Token that could only be used for a specific customer directory, and pass that token to the Terraform Azure RM provider during runs.
 In the end, we had to revise our approach because of the following issues:

-- The Terraform Azure RM provider doesn’t support authentication via an Access Token.
+• The Terraform Azure RM provider doesn’t support authentication via an Access Token.
 Instead, you have to supply the underlying credentials for the account – either a Client Secret or a Client Certificate.
 In our case, that would have meant passing the credentials for our own multi-tenant application to Spacelift runs.
-Since that application would have been installed in the Azure AD tenants of any Spacelift user who had setup the integration, this could have allowed users to access other user’s Azure accounts.
+Since that application would have been installed in the Azure AD tenants of any Spacelift user who had set up the integration, this could have allowed users to access other users’ Azure accounts (historical context).
+Today, OIDC federation is available and preferred for token-based auth without storing client secrets.

 After days of brainstorming on an alternative approach, we came up with a new architecture.
-We could programmatically generate a new Azure AD Application on our side for each Azure Integration created by Spacelift users.
+We could programmatically generate a new app registration on our side for each Azure Integration created by Spacelift users.

-This way, having access to the credentials for an Azure AD Application would only lead to having access to a single Azure AD Tenant on a user’s side.
+This way, having access to the credentials for an app registration would only lead to having access to a single Entra ID Tenant on a user’s side.
 This approach allows Client Secrets to be passed to Spacelift runs without fear of inter-user permission leakage.
 The final design ended up as shown in the following diagram:

 Applications are installed into a customer’s Active Directory tenant via a process called Admin Consent.
-After admin consent has been completed, a Service Principal is created in the user’s Azure Active Directory to which the user can grant permissions.
+After admin consent has been completed, a service principal (enterprise application) is created in the user’s Azure Active Directory to which the user can grant permissions.
 This allows users to decide the exact level of access that Spacelift has to their resources.

 The next issue we faced was related to generating credentials for a run.
 As described in the provider documentation, the Azure RM provider can be configured by setting certain environment variables.
 Initially, we took a basic approach of attempting to generate credentials during a Spacelift run.
 This is what we do for our AWS and GCP integrations, so we weren’t expecting major issues.
 The steps taken looked something like this: